Admissions at Challenge Prep

 Is the lottery system fair?

 Yes.
-Students are selected through a random lottery which will be held at the school on Thursday April 19, 2018 at 7:00PM.
+Students are selected through a random lottery which will be held on Thursday April 19, 2018 at 7:00PM.
 Please see below for additional information about the lottery process.
 Click flyer for more information and application instructions.
 Deadline to apply is Thursday, March 29, 2018 at 5:00 PM.

 Open House Events?